Class meetings, Fall 2025: Tuesdays and Thursdays 12:30pm – 1:45pm in Hanes 125

 - Discrete distributions, including the Bernoulli, binomial, geometric, and Poisson

-- Continuous distributions, including the Normal, exponential, and Uniform
+- Continuous distributions, including the Normal, exponential, beta, gamma, and uniform

 - Markov and Chebyshev inequalities